• Skip to primary navigation

 - What type of bottle or neti-pot to use?
 I like this brand, but I think they are all good.
 Personally, I don't think that the neti-pots work as well since the spraying action seems to get the saline rinse in my sinuses better than the force of gravity.

-- Some advise against continual use of saline washes.
+– Some advise against continual use of saline washes.
 I found this article to be quite interesting.
-If you use yours year-round, keep in mind that it might not be a good idea.
+Do keep in mind that it might not be a good idea to use this on a daily basis.

 If you find yourself in a real pinch and don't have a saline rinse container, you can mix this up in your hand the "Russian" way.
 Just make sure your hand is really clean :).